2026 Plan Ahead: Must-attend events for every month in Chattanooga

 November | Hamilton County Fair

 Bring your family and friends to make memories at the fair on the 2,100-acre McDonald Farm in nearby Sale Creek.
-We’re keeping an eye out on who will perform at this year’s event, but previous years have brought artists like Lauren Alaina, Brandon Davis, and Larry Fleet to the stage.
+We’re keeping an eye out for who will perform at this year’s event, but previous years have brought artists like Diamond Rio, Lauren Alaina, and Brandon Davis to the stage.

 December | MAINx24